trolley/dotnet-sdk/README.md

 ### Usage

-Methods should all have JSDoc comments to help you understand their usage.
+Methods should all have C# Doc comments to help you understand their usage.
 As mentioned the [full API documentation](http://docs.paymentrails.com) is the best source of information about the API.

 For more information please read the [C# API docs](https://github.com/PaymentRails/paymentrails_dotnet/tree/master/docs/) is available.
 The best starting point is: